-A change in your dog’s behavior will be your first sign that he’s coming down with something.
-You know what it feels like to have a fever, and your dog feels pretty much the same way – yucky!
+Once you’ve determined your dog’s “healthy” temperature, you’ll need to keep an eye out for signs that he’s not feeling well.
+Any change in your dog’s behavior could mean he’s coming down with something.
+You know what it feels like to have a fever, and your dog probably feels pretty much the same way.

 My first clue that Ty wasn’t feeling well was that he got mopey.
-“Chillaxing” was his preferred speed, but when he doesn’t want to go for a walk or come running when we make a move for the kitchen, I know something is amiss.
+“Chillaxing” was his preferred speed.
+But if he doesn’t want to go for a walk or come running when we make a move for the kitchen, I knew something is amiss.

-Glassy-looking eyes and feeling warm to the touch are the next hints.
+Glassy-looking eyes and feeling warm to the touch were my next hints.
 You can also watch for shivering, panting, runny nose, loss of appetite, decreased energy, and depression.
 Any combination of these symptoms means it’s time to get out the thermometer.

-Get a good digital thermometer meant for rectal use, and mark it “Dog Thermometer.”
+To take your dog’s temperature, start with a good digital thermometer meant for rectal use, and mark it “Dog Thermometer.”
 Keep it anywhere except in your human medicine cabinet.
-You don’t want a sick family member accidentally using it in a feverish haze!
+You don’t want a sick family member accidentally popping it under their tongue it in a feverish haze!

 Denise Fleck, pet safety guru, provides the following advice on taking your dog’s temperature: